-Looking for a custom Raspberry Pi 3 case to 3D print?
-Check out our list of 30 great Raspberry Pi 3 cases to 3D print.
+Looking for a cool custom Raspberry Pi case?
+Check out our selection of Raspberry Pi cases to 3D print.
 From the Raspberry Pi 4 to the evergreen models Pi 3, 3+ and 2.

-Launched in 2012, the Raspberry Pi is a single-board computer, with the Raspberry Pi 4 being the newest and fastest model.
-Despite its compact size, the credit-card-sized has enough punch to power a range of applications, and it’s cheap and versatile.
-Learning about computer science has never been more accessible or affordable.
+Launched in 2012, the Raspberry Pi is the world’s most popular single-board computer, with the Raspberry Pi 4 being the newest and fastest model.
+Despite its compact size, the credit-card-sized has enough punch to power a range of applications.
+On top of that, it’s cheap and versatile.
+Learning about computer science has never been more accessible, fun or affordable.

 Integral to its back-to-basics charm is that it doesn’t come packaged in a fancy case.
 It’s just a circuit board with soldered components and ports.

 For this reason, one of the first projects people begin with their new computer searching for a case.
 If you have a 3D printer, there are a lot of custom Raspberry Pi cases to 3D print.
 Most of the design are free.
 To help you find a beautiful home for your Pi, we’ve scoured the web for the best ideas to share with you.

 But are all RaspPis created equal?
 Nope!
 There are currently 9 different variants of the fruity little computer, ranging from the current generation Raspberry Pi 4 B to the ultra-low-cost Raspberry Pi Zero.

 So before firing up that 3D printer, it’s important to note the casings compatibility with your Pi.
 Some will also fit an Asus Tinker Board since that has the exact same form factor.